juji-io/datalevin/README.md

 addition, full-fledged role-based access control (RBAC) is provided on the server.

-In addition, Datalevin has a [built-in full-text search engine](https://github.com/juji-io/datalevin/blob/master/doc/search.md) that has [competitive](https://github.com/juji-io/datalevin/tree/master/search-bench) search performance.
+Moreover, Datalevin has a [built-in full-text search engine](https://github.com/juji-io/datalevin/blob/master/doc/search.md) that has [competitive](https://github.com/juji-io/datalevin/tree/master/search-bench) search performance.
 It integrates nicely with other database features, and works in all modes of Datalevin operation: embedded library, client/server, native command line, and as a [Babashka](https://github.com/babashka/babashka) Pod.

 Our goal is to simplify data storage and access by supporting diverse use cases